The French Connection | 1971

 The film kicks off, though, in France, where the doomed detective (though you need to read the script to find out that’s what he is – the movie offers no clue) follows ‘Frog One’, Charnier (Luis Buñuel regular Fernando Rey) and Marcel Bozzuffi through the streets of Marseilles.

-From here on in, though, it’s New York, with just a brief glimpse of Washington DC.
 The lowlife bar where ‘Popeye’ Doyle (Gene Hackman) gets plastered is on South Street at Market Street at the foot of Manhattan Bridge on the Lower East Side.

 The toll bridge, where Sal Boca (Tony Lo Bianco) is tailed, is the Triborough Bridge to Randall’s Island at the east end of 125th Street.